Handy Features

 Tabs¶

-Tabs are created with the same syntax as an admonition or detail but use equal signs.
+Tabs are created with similar syntax as admonitions or details.

 There has to be a blank line before the beginning of (admonition, detail, tab)